emjot/kt-paperclip-compression/README.md

 end
 ````

-paperclip-compression uses binaries which are bundled with the gem.
+kt-paperclip-compression uses binaries which are bundled with the gem.
 So you don't need to install anything.
 But if these binaries don't work for you, you can use your own.

 ````ruby
 class User < ActiveRecord::Base